Start9Labs/documentation/site/source/user-manual/service-guides/nextcloud/nextcloud-mac.rst

 LAN Setup
 .........
-Make sure you have first set up :ref:`LAN access<lan-mac>` and completed the :ref:`Thunderbird-specific instructions<lan-thunderbird>`.
+Make sure you have first set up :ref:`LAN access<lan-mac>`.
 Then do the following:

 1. Download the appropriate desktop client from https://nextcloud.com/install/#install-clients
 2. Open the client and click "Log In"